aregsar/aregsarblog/blog/2020/working-with-linux-users-and-groups/index.md

 In this post I show how the `groupadd`, `useradd` and `usermod` commands can be used to create and manage users and groups.

+In addition will mention the `adduser` command that is an alternative to using the `useradd` command.

+I will also describe the `su` command used to switch users.

-I also show commands to show information about users and groups in the system.
+Finally I will also show commands to show information about users and groups in the system.

 ## Group Operations